What is district heating?

 - management by energy services company or other third party.

-How is district heating beneficial?
+How is a district heating system beneficial?

 By using a combination of low carbon technologies, a district heating scheme creates sustainable, affordable and environmentally sound energy.
 However, that alone is not a guarantee of realising your savings because how the energy is distributed can have significant financial implications on a business.
 It is vital that a district heating scheme is designed well and utilises highly insulated pipes as together these will ensure that minimal energy is lost during the transport from point of generation to the end user.
 This ultimately translates to more cost savings throughout the lifetime of the scheme.